 Exams should test higher-order thinking and the application of concepts, rather than the recall of facts.
 If you incorporate MCQs into your exam, please review the use and design of multi-choice questionnaires.

-To provide clear parameters for students on the use of external information, exams should be designated as either ‘open-book’ or ‘restricted book lite’:
+Provide clear parameters for students on the use of external information.
+All online, non-invigilated exams should be designated as open-book.
+On campus, invigilated exams may be conducted as either closed-book or restricted book lite.

 - Restricted book lite – candidates will be permitted to refer to one sheet of A4 paper, which may contain information on both sides.